Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do I have to make monthly payments on construction loans?

 Yes, you have to make monthly payments on construction loans.
-Depending on the lender, you might be able to get away with only paying monthly interest payments while construction is ongoing.
-After construction has finished, you will have to make payments on the interest and principal.
+Depending on the lender, you might be able to only pay monthly interest payments while construction is ongoing.
+After construction is complete, you will have to make payments on the interest and principal.

 Can I receive money to purchase land with a construction loan?

-Your first construction draw would typically be used to buy land to build on if you do not already own land, so yes, you can receive money to purchase land with a construction loan.
+Yes, you can receive money to buy land with a construction loan.
+Your first construction draw would typically be used to buy land to build on if you do not already own land.

 What happens to a construction loan when construction is complete?